 - Chase: Sapphire Preferred, Freedom, British Airways, Hyatt cards.
 If you have one of these and do not have contactless, you can also request a contactless version be sent to you.

 Chase has taken the reigns in an attempt to bring US credit card systems within 10 years of the rest of the world.
 Yes, contactless payment was launched in 2007 in many parts of the world, and even has origins dating back to 1997 with Mobil Oil.
 Beginning November 15th, 2018 newly issued Chase Visa credit cards will feature contactless payment solutions.

-If you sign up for a new credit card, you can expect the feature, and if you currently have a Chase Visa card, such as a Sapphire Preferred, Chase Freedom, British Airways Signature or World Of Hyatt card (Learn More), you can request a new card to be delivered with this game changing, time saving technology.
+If you sign up for a new credit card, you can expect the feature, and if you currently have a Chase Visa card such as the Chase Sapphire Preferred Card, Chase Freedom, British Airways Visa Signature Card or World Of Hyatt Card, you can request a new card to be delivered with this game-changing, time-saving technology.
 Simply call the phone number on the back of your card.